NHL roundup: 16 Panthers record at least a point in win over Canucks

 Blue Jackets 4, Canadiens 3 (SO)

-Zach Werenski and Dmitri Voronkov each had a goal and an assist for the Blue Jackets, and Marchenko logged two assists.
-Adam Fantilli scored the Jackets’ other goal.
-Jet Greaves stopped 29 of 32 shots through regulation and OT to improve to 6-4-2 on the season.
+Zach Werenski and Dmitri Voronkov each had a goal and an assist.
+Adam Fantilli scored as Jet Greaves made 29 saves to reach 6-4-2.

-Lane Hutson had a goal and an assist for Montreal.
-Joel Anderson and Oliver Kapanen scored the Habs’ other goals.
-Canadiens goaltender Jakub Dobes stopped 20 of 23 shots.
+Lane Hutson had a goal and an assist for Montreal, with Joel Anderson and Oliver Kapanen also scoring.
+Jakub Dobes stopped 20 of 23.

 Ducks 3, Mammoth 2 (OT)

-Olen Zellweger scored his first career overtime goal to give host Anaheim a comeback victory over Utah.
+Olen Zellweger scored his first career overtime goal.

-Jackson LaCombe and Troy Terry also scored for the Ducks, who snapped a three-game skid.
-Anaheim’s Alex Killorn logged two assists, and goaltender Lukas Dostal made 16 saves.
+Jackson LaCombe and Troy Terry also contributed for Anaheim, which snapped a three-game skid.
+Lukas Dostal made 16 saves.

-Dylan Guenther and Logan Cooley scored for the Mammoth, who have just one victory in their past six outings (1-3-2).
-Goalie Karel Vejmelka stopped 23 shots.
+Dylan Guenther and Logan Cooley scored for Utah, now 1-3-2 in its last six.
+Karel Vejmelka stopped 23 shots.

 Sabres 5, Oilers 1